schwiftycode/pwa-screen-switcher/README.md

 ## Project Deprecated

 This project is being moved to a component library.
-It can be found at (https://www.npmjs.com/package/animated-screen-switcher)
+It can be found at [React PWA Components](https://www.npmjs.com/package/react-pwa-components)

 ## Project Bootstrapping